-Bridges to Healing has the short-term goal of helping unaccompanied and orphaned children feel better day-by-day and the long term goal of helping them to lead productive and happy lives in the future.
-We focus on one child at a time.
-We create a BRIDGE between the orphanage and local medical resources.
-We strive to reduce the pain and suffering of children.
+Bridges to Healing has the short-term goal of helping unaccompanied and orphaned children and young adults feel better day-by-day and the long term goal of helping them to lead productive and happy lives in the future.
+We focus on one young person at a time.
+We create a BRIDGE between the institutional care setting and local medical resources.
+We strive to reduce the pain and suffering of young people.

-Every day Bridges to Healing provides health care services to hundreds of children living in orphanages in Bolivia and Tanzania.
+Every day Bridges to Healing provides health care services to hundreds of children living in institutional care settings in Bolivia and Tanzania.
 We focus our work in three main areas.

-First, children suffering from chronic and rare diseases and conditions like HIV/AIDS, Sickle Cell Anemia, Chagas Disease, Zika, tumors, asthma, hepatitis, tuberculosis, and many others.
+First, children and young adults suffering from chronic and rare diseases and conditions like HIV/AIDS, Sickle Cell Anemia, Chagas Disease, Zika, tumors, asthma, hepatitis, tuberculosis, and many others.

-Second, children with disabilities like down syndrome, blindness, deafness, hydrocephaly and psychiatric illness.
+Second, children and young adults with disabilities like down syndrome, blindness, deafness, hydrocephaly and psychiatric illness.

-We believe that, whenever safe and possible, children should live with their parent(s) or relatives.
+We believe that, whenever safe and possible, young people should live with their parent(s) or relatives.
 To that end, Bridges to Healing also provides funding for community health workers to work with disabled children from extremely poor families who may be at high-risk of abandonment.

 What is our obligation to these innocent, sick children who are often left alone to fend for themselves in this world?